yuvalmGS/gigaspaces-wiki-jekyll/xap100/the-space-filters.markdown

 {% summary %} {% endsummary %}

-Space Filters are interceptors inside the GigaSpaces space engine that enable integration with external systems and/or implementation of user-defined logic based once space operations are executed.
+Space Filters are interceptors inside the XAP Space engine that enable integration with external systems and/or implementation of user-defined logic based once space operations are executed.

-{%indent 30 %}
 ![Space Filter.JPG](/attachment_files/Space Filter.JPG)
-{%endindent%}

 # Space Filters